ethereumclassic/ethereumclassic.github.io/content/blog/2024-01-16-why-more-nodes-makes-ethereum-classic-more-secure/index.zh.md

 The most effective way humans have found to reduce the risk of trusted third parties in history has been to divide their power and to distribute their functions and responsibilities in as many parts as possible.

-This is at the heart of the purpose of blockchains as ETC.
+This is at the heart of the purpose of blockchains such as ETC.

 ## The Security of Full Replication